-Dr. Stone, along with Dr. Martin B. Leon, is the director of Transcatheter Cardiovascular Therapeutics (TCT), the world's largest symposium devoted to interventional cardiology and vascular medicine, founded the annual National Interventional Cardiology Fellow's Course, and co-directs multiple other courses, including Optimizing Complex PCI Outcomes, The Chronic Total Occlusion Summit, The Left Main Summit, Bioresorbable Scaffolds: A Breakthrough PCI Technology, LAA Occlusion: A Technique Oriented Course, and Transcatheter Valve Therapies (TVT).
+Dr. Stone is a Director of Transcatheter Cardiovascular Therapeutics (TCT), the world's largest symposium devoted to interventional cardiology and vascular medicine, founded the annual National Interventional Cardiology Fellow's Course, and co-directs multiple other courses, including Optimizing Complex PCI Outcomes, The Chronic Total Occlusion Summit, The Left Main Summit, Bioresorbable Scaffolds: A Breakthrough PCI Technology, LAA Occlusion: A Technique Oriented Course, and Transcatheter Valve Therapies (TVT).
 Dr. Stone is also a director or co-director of numerous annual international courses including CIT (China Interventional Therapeutics in Beijing, China), TCTAP (TCT Asia Pacific in Seoul, S. Korea), JIM (Joint Interventional Course in Italy), and TCT Russia (in Moscow).

 Dr. Stone completed medical school at Johns Hopkins University Medical Center, in Baltimore, MD, and his internship and residency at the New York Hospital-Cornell Medical Center in New York City.
 He completed his general cardiology fellowship at Cedars-Sinai Medical Center in Los Angeles, CA, under Dr. Jeremy Swan, and subsequently a dedicated fellowship in advanced coronary angioplasty with Dr. Geoffrey O. Hartzler in Kansas City, MO.